RossAdrian/pyframebuffer/CONTRIBUTING.md

 For development, I use [Visual Studio Code](https://code.visualstudio.com).
 Clone this project and open it in vscode as workspace root.
 Make sure you have installed the *Vscode Dev Containers Extension*.
-If installed, you get a notification reopen this project in a container.
-If doing so, you'll get a preconfigured development environment with all required vscode extensions and automatic code formattors based on the projects coding style.
+If installed, you get a notification to reopen this project in a container.
+If doing so, you'll get a preconfigured development environment with all required vscode extensions and automatic code formatters based on the projects coding style.

 ## Coding conventions